jhburns/ExperienceCapture/Documentation/Full-Deploy.md

 ## Sharing and Deploying

 Everything should be setup now.
-This setup is designed so that other developers only need to copy the files locally and are done.
+This setup is designed so that these files can be shared with other developers.
 Next up, [Deploy the service](Partial-Deploy.md).